The Circus Kid: Plot

-Buddy (Frankie Darro), a scrappy and fearless orphan with a flair for acrobatics, escapes from the Good Shepherd Orphanage after a trip to Cadwallader’s Colossal Circus, run by Cadwallader (Charles Miller).
-Determined to join the troupe, Buddy climbs into the cage of the “man-eating ape” and charms the creature—Zozo the Gorilla (Charles Gemora)—then hides there as the circus departs.
+Buddy, a scrappy and fearless orphan with a flair for acrobatics, escapes from the Good Shepherd Orphanage after a trip to Cadwallader’s Colossal Circus, run by Cadwallader.
+Determined to join the troupe, Buddy climbs into the cage of the “man-eating ape” and charms the creature, Zozo the Gorilla, then hides there as the circus departs.

-Once discovered, Buddy wins over seasoned clown Poodles (Poodles Hanneford), high-spirited equestrienne Trixie (Helene Costello), and brave lion tamer Tad (Sam Nelson).
+Once discovered, Buddy wins over seasoned clown Poodles, high-spirited equestrienne Trixie, and brave lion tamer Tad.
 They take him under their wing, dressing him in clown garb and teaching him stunts, including the daring tent-pole slide and high-wire feats.

-Meanwhile, washed-up former lion tamer King Kruger (Joe E. Brown), once a star but now crippled by fear and alcohol, battles to reclaim his dignity and position.
+Meanwhile, washed-up former lion tamer King Kruger, once a star but now crippled by fear and alcohol, battles to reclaim his dignity and position.
 Secretly in love with Trixie, Kruger remains unaware that her heart belongs to Tad.
 Trixie, ever kind, encourages Kruger’s efforts to reform, but her compassion is misread as romantic interest.

-The circus is soon targeted by Skelly Crosley (John Gough), a ruthless bootlegger, who tries to drag Kruger back to the bottle.
+The circus is soon targeted by Skelly Crosley, a ruthless bootlegger, who tries to drag Kruger back to the bottle.
 Kruger nearly succumbs until Tad and Trixie intervene.
 Afterward, Buddy urges Kruger to face his fears by entering the lion cage.
 When Kruger hesitates, Buddy tosses in his cap and enters himself.
 Confronted with Buddy's imminent peril, Kruger finds his courage, storms the cage, and rescues him—rekindling his lion-taming spirit.